SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evasion Forensics

+In this work, we focus on attacks for image classification, but it is straightforward to generalize \SEA{} to other domains like text classification, as we will demonstrate in \Cref{sec:exp:text}.

-We assume \SEA{} is deployed by the Model-as-a-Service (MaaS) platform to identify which attack generated an adversarial example $\bx^\prime$. \SEA{} has access to the adversarial example as well as the history queries $Q$, which contain the attack's trace $X \subseteq Q$. \SEA{} assumes access to history queries because forensic analysis is only possible with access to the attack's trace, implying an inevitable storage cost.
-We thus consider scenarios where security objectives outweigh the storage cost.
-In \Cref{sec:exp:storage}, we study the trade-off between performance and storage.
+\paragraph{Forensic System} \SEA{} aims to identify the most probable attack that generated a given trace $X$ and characterize its behavior. \SEA{} has access to the adversarial example $\bx^\prime$ as well as the history queries $Q$, which contain the attack's trace $X \subseteq Q$, but does not know the account issuing the queries. \SEA{} assumes access to history queries because forensic analysis is only possible with access to the attack's trace, implying an inevitable storage and privacy concern.
+We thus consider scenarios where \textit{security outweighs storage and privacy}.
+We study the storage trade-off in \Cref{sec:exp:ablation}, and its real-world examples and how to obtain the adversarial examples in \Cref{app:discuss}.

-In practice, \SEA{} can work in tandem with black-box detection defenses, such as SD~\cite{stateful-detection} and Blacklight~\cite{blacklight}.
-Upon receiving a report about a black-box attack, instead of blocking the attack, the defender can allow the attack to proceed.
-Then, \SEA{} would analyze the attack's trace.
+\paragraph{Non-Goals} \SEA{} does not aim to identify the precise attacker or determine the exact attack algorithm used, and its primary function is not to serve as a classifier of attacks or a standalone tool for forensic analysis.
+Instead, \SEA{} continually updates its database with fingerprints of newly observed attack behaviors.
+This ongoing effort allows \SEA{} to associate new incidents with existing fingerprints, thereby facilitating a more comprehensive forensic analysis when combined with other auxiliary information.
+This approach is akin to the methods employed in analyzing and tracking new malware, where the focus is on identifying behavior patterns rather than the direct identification of attackers or specific malware signatures.